DanFougere/hello-world/README.md

 # hello-world
-you have to start somewhere
+You have to start somewhere.
 Finding my way around.